pink-junkjard/hyperfiddle/README.md

 at which point programmers will manually optimize their Datomic services.
 Datomic Peer vs Client vs Cloud makes a difference here as they all have different stories for code/data locality.

 Hyperfiddle's abstraction has scaled quite far already, see Hyperfiddle-in-Hyperfiddle.
-We think there is much more room to go.
-Imagine a world of composable applications.

 > ![](https://i.imgur.com/OZyH0P5.png)
 >
-> *We think it will scale at least this far and probably much further*
+> *We think it will scale at least this far, and there is much more room to go.
+Can you imagine a world of composable applications?*

 # Documentation and community